ignc-research/navsafe-arena/docs/guide.md

 ```

 ## Evaluation of agent performance
-After training agents, their performance can be evaluated following [Evaluation.md](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/docs/Evaluations.md).
+After training agents, their performance can be evaluated following [Evaluation.md](https://github.com/ignc-research/navsafe-arena/tree/main/docs/Evaluations.md).

-To start the simulation with the example command provided in [Evaluation.md](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/docs/Evaluations.md) you need to set the 2D Nav Goal where the goal is visualized. **This has to be done only once in the beginning and only when using "teb", "dwa" or "mpc" as local planners.**

 ![image](https://user-images.githubusercontent.com/79201799/117297905-08635180-ae77-11eb-846c-9b445d4df51a.png)

 Note: The evaluation results will be recorded in .rosbag files in the directory in which the rosbag command was run.

+At the same time a csv file will be saved in the folder of [deployment](https://github.com/ignc-research/navsafe-arena/tree/main/arena_navigation/arena_local_planner/learning_based/arena_local_planner_drl/scrpits/deployment).

+The first one is used as quantitative evaluation, while the second one is used as qualitative evaluation.

-## Plotting evaluation results
+## Plotting of the agent performance
-### 1. Qualitative plots
-Please refer to the [readme.md for qualitative plotting](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/readme.md) for instructions.
-### 2. Quantitative plots
-There is a script for plotting quantitative results called [sim_evaluation_v3.py](https://github.com/ignc-research/arena-rosnav/tree/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/scripts/quantitative).
-The version number might change over time.
-How to use this script is explained in the [readme.md for quantitative plotting](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/scripts/quantitative/readme.md).

-Note: It's necessary to run the qualitative evaluation first in order to get the json files required for the quantitative evaluation.

-# Glossary
-- global planner: calculates collision free global path from start to goal only considering the map layout
-- local planner: navigates the robot along the global path and reacts to local objects not considered by global path
-- waypoint generator: generates sub goals (waypoints) along global path which will each be targeted by the local planner
+The performance of the agent can be visualized by the scripts [plotforcomparison.py](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/scripts/semantic_plots/plotforcomparison.py) and [evaluationTrajectory.py](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/arena_navigation/arena_local_planner/evaluation/scripts/quantitative/eval_human_traj_robot/Evaluation_traj/evaluationTrajectory.py)